-Ths US is a common-law jurisdiction.
-However the Feist decision substantially raises the originality ‘bar’ required for the existence of a copyright in a compilation.
+The US is a common-law jurisdiction.
+However, the Feist decision substantially raises the originality ‘bar’ required for the existence of a copyright in a compilation.
 There are excellent summaries of the US situation in Ius Mentis Crash course on database rights4, article on database protection5 and Copyright in Databases blog6.
 For instance, Ius Mentis states:

 “Some other legal doctrines are available in special cases.
 Using someone else’s “hot news” may be unlawful.
 And using electronic spiders (web robots) to extract information from someone else’s site may qualify as electronic trespassing.”

-Thus, while a pure ‘database’ right does not exist it seems likely that one can obtain copyright in at least some collections of data.
-Given this uncertainty there is all the more reason to use an explicit license.
-(Cf. the comments along similar lines of Harlan Onsrud in ).
+Thus, while a pure ‘database’ right does not exist, it seems likely that one can obtain a compilation copyright in some collections of data.
+Given this uncertainty, there is all the more reason to use an explicit license.

 Furthermore we should note that even if data in the US had no IP protection it would not prevent said data being protected elsewhere (though note that the EU DB directive provides has reciprocity stipulations that mean a DB provider from a jurisdiction which does not provide DB protection will not be able to use the rights provided in the directive).

-For example, the information provided in a blog on open library catalog data7 appears to suggest the library of congress charges for its data to users outside of the US.
+For example, the information provided in a blog on open library catalog data7 appears to suggest the Library of Congress charges for its data to users outside of the US.